 A Stranger’s Perspective

-Funny enough, I was inspired to do this exercise by a former stranger (who is now my newest friend).
+Oddly enough, I was inspired to do this exercise by an ex-stranger (who is now my newest friend).

 I recently met someone who despite not knowing anything about me, and even while trying to give himself a mental lift (perhaps because of that) was brutally honest and surprisingly insightful towards me.